During orientation, I tell all of my students to fail miserably — like fall-on-your-face-so-hard-it-hurts kind of failure.

 For example, when I worked in an office of student activities, we had student workers staffing our main reception area throughout the day.
 Those students were in a high traffic area and had to solve lots of issues on the fly.

 In student staff training, you could create simulations to allow students to practice how they would handle situations that have previously occurred.
-This will allow ample opportunities for students to practice skills and to receive feedback about their performances.
-It will also allow students to learn a valuable process of receiving feedback and implementing that into skill development.
+This will allow ample opportunities for students to practice skills and receive performance feedback.
+It will also promote active learning of the valuable process of receiving feedback and implementing that into skill development.

 The more times you try, the more times you will fail — which, in turn, will build up a tolerance for failure.